eove/orca/example/docs/periodical_checks.md

 If fixes are needed, this means running a ceremony on preprod, and then a ceremony on prod.

 > [!Warning]
-> In order to use scripts on the offline vault, they should be adapted in the directory  `actions`, then added to git and only then, the build of the live bootable media will run these scripts.
+> In order to run scripts on the offline vault, samples files are provided in the `actions` directory.
+You should adapt these scripts to your need, then commit to git.
+Only then, will the live bootable media contain the updated version of these scripts.

 ### Hardware token's certificates that have expired should be renewed